 All fans should be run every thirty (30) days, or at least "bumped" every thirty days.
-It is preferred that each fan is run as this causes all electrical and mechanical components to get up to temperature, displacing any formed condensation, redistributes load and grease on motor bearings.
+It is preferred that each fan is run as this causes all electrical and mechanical components to get up to temperature, displacing any formed condensation, redistributes load on bearings. and redistributes grease in the bearings (motor and shaft bearings).